Resources/Guides/Advanced

 The table is sorted by weighted impact, highest first.
 The top 3 entries are your priority fixes.

-Which Tag Categories Are Slowest
+Which Tag Categories Are the Worst Offenders

 Across thousands of sites monitored by TagDrishti, these tag categories consistently contribute the most to performance degradation: